 The superior vena cava does not need a valve at all because of gravity.
 The inferior vena cava has a nonfunctional valve, but the coronary sinus has a functional valve.
 The two valves of the inferior vena cava and coronary sinus are continuous within the terminal crest, since the three structures have been derived from a single structure in an embryo.

-The smooth area of the right atrium also contains an oval fossa and its prominent superior border (limbus of oval fossa).
+The smooth area of the right atrium also contains an oval fossa and its prominent superior border that is the limbus of oval fossa.

 Fig. 5-16.
 Partitioning of atrium.